MBolger/Media.py/README.md

 Added the storyline of the movie to the website.

-Changed the background and text colour to create a cleaner theme for the website.
+Changed the background and text color to create a cleaner theme for the website.